mariusherlea/php-hackathon-2021/README.md

 ## Technical documentation
 ### Data and Domain model
 In this section, please describe the main entities you managed to identify, the relationships between them and how you mapped them in the database.

+user	-> oneToMany-> programme->oneToOne->room;
+admin ->oneToMany -> programme

 ### Application architecture
 In this section, please provide a brief overview of the design of your application and highlight the main components and the interaction between them.

+User can register to many programmes with the restriction that the programme have distinct room and a user can't be in same time in two rooms.
+Admin can create only one programme with only one room and only one time frame.
+Programme can have the number of user accepted by the capacity of room reserved for.

 ###  Implementation
 ##### Functionalities
 For each of the following functionalities, please tick the box if you implemented it and describe its input and output in your application: